nordeim/Sparkle-Universe/prompt_to_create.md

 - **Creative Expression**: Empowering users to share their passion creatively
 - **Inclusive Design**: Accessible to users of all abilities and backgrounds
 - **Innovation**: Pushing boundaries of what a fan community platform can be

+### Theme
+Welcome to **Sparkle Universe**, the most ambitious community platform ever conceived.
+This isn't just another forum or social network—it's a revolutionary digital universe that seamlessly blends AI intelligence, immersive experiences, blockchain economics, and human creativity into something entirely new.

 Then create a detailed PRD that includes:
 - Innovative features like YouTube video embedding, real-time features, gamification
 - Advanced user engagement features